Code-Institute-Submissions/amegeddon-The-Thinker-Game/README.md

 ### Wrong Guess Screen

-- The below elements are displayed on the screen:
   - Commiserations message
   - Image of Freud smoking a cigar
   - Button to play another round